Asdrúbal Chávez: Career

+He served as president of Citgo, a subsidiary of Venezuela's state oil company PDVSA.

+He also served as deputy to the National Assembly of Venezuela and Minister of Petroleum and Mining.
+He is the cousin of the late president of Venezuela, Hugo Chávez.

-In April 2020, was appointed by Nicolás Maduro to run the troubled state-run oil company Petróleos de Venezuela, S.A.
+In April 2020, he was appointed by Nicolás Maduro to run oil company Petróleos de Venezuela, S.A.
 (PDVSA).

-He is the former president of Citgo, a subsidiary of Venezuela's state oil company PDVSA.

-He has served as deputy to the National Assembly of Venezuela and Minister of Petroleum and Mining.
-He is the cousin of the late president of Venezuela, Hugo Chávez.